 This course will track the musical development of the Beatles, starting from the earliest days in Liverpool and Hamburg, moving through the excitement of Beatlemania, the rush of psychedelia, and the maturity of Abbey Road.
 While the focus will be on the music, we will also consider how recording techniques, the music business, the music of other artists, and the culture of the 1960s affected John, Paul, George and Ringo as they created the Beatles repertory.

 This course will explore the presence of free and enslaved Africans in New France, the British colonies, and Canada.
 We will examine persons of African descent in British North America and the ‘passengers’ of the Underground Railroad and assess the structures of African Canadian communities, institutions and abolition movements through the twentieth century.
-Through lectures, guest speakers, and videos, we will consider the impact and contributions of African Canadians to Canada.
+Through lectures and videos, we will consider the impact and contributions of African Canadians to Canada.

 C – The Middle East and Global Conflicts with Saeed Rahnema, PhD: professor of political science & equity studies, York University.